 - all users of critical benchmarks, both regulated and unregulated

-We plan to consult in Q2 of 2021 on our approach to the exercise of our powers under the proposed Article 21A and Article 23C.
-We strongly encourage firms to respond to these consultations.
+We plan to undertake a short consultation in Q3 of 2021, likely mid-September, on proposed decisions under Article 21A and Article 23C.
+We strongly encourage firms to respond to this consultation.

 We may reissue a revised Statement of Policy in future if our policy changes.